rutrum/dots/README.md

 * `rutrum@rumtower`
 * `rutrum@rumprism`
 * `rutrum@rumnas`
-* `rutrum`: for every other system, including non-nixos systems, like my work laptop running Windows with WSL
+* `rutrum`: for every other system, including non-nixos systems, like my work laptop running Windows with WSL.
+It is also the baseline for the system-specific user configurations to extend upon.